If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will be to find a therapist.

 - “What is your attitude towards medication in the treatment of OCD?”

 If they are negative about medication, this is a bad sign.
 While not for everyone, medication can be a very effective treatment for OCD.
-For more information on OCD medication and their dosages, click here.
+Learn more about OCD medication and their dosages.

-- “Are you willing to leave your office if needed to do behavior therapy?”
+- “Are you willing to leave your office if needed to do exposure work?”

 These tips have been adapted from “How to Choose a Behavior Therapist” by Michael Jenike, MD